pratapladhani/mcp-agent-langchainjs/docs/blog/02-mcp-functions/mcp-functions.md

 - Live order visualization
 - Complete Infrastructure as Code, to deploy everything with one command

-But if you're only interested in the MCP server part, then you might be want to look at this simpler example that you can use as a starting point for your own MCP servers: [mcp-sdk-functions-hosting-node](https://github.com/Azure-Samples/mcp-sdk-functions-hosting-node) is a server template for a Node.js MCP server using TypeScript and MCP SDK.
+But if you're only interested in the MCP server part, then you might want to look at this simpler example that you can use as a starting point for your own MCP servers: [mcp-sdk-functions-hosting-node](https://github.com/Azure-Samples/mcp-sdk-functions-hosting-node) is a server template for a Node.js MCP server using TypeScript and MCP SDK.

 ## What about the cost?